-ChildNet Client Service Reviews: Trained ChildNet staff members can conduct reviews along with the CQI team as schedules allow.
+ChildNet Client Service Reviews: Trained ChildNet staff members can shadow or conduct reviews along with the CQI team as schedules allow.
 These may be in the side-by-side manner or on their own depending on the skill level and training of the supervisors and directors / managers.
 This process ensures that a peer review component of the quarterly case file reviews may be completed.
 Several Client Services staff members have been trained to participate in the quarterly reviews on a rotating basis.
 Additional training may be scheduled by DCF through the course of the year.
 To ensure no conflict of interest, no Client Services staff will review a file from their own service unit, or of a director / manager, under their supervision.

 Executive Management and Region Discretionary Reviews: ChildNet, Inc. will work in collaboration with DCF regarding requests for discretionary reviews, including the Annual IV-E Foster Care and IV-E Adoption file reviews completed by ChildNet's Revenue Maximization Department and CQI Department.
 The Directors of Continuous Quality Improvement are the point of contact for additional reviews who will delegate to the appropriate party and track for the completion of the project.
+The Directors of Continuous Quality Improvement are point of the project.
+The Directors of Continuous Quality Improvement and track for the completion of the project.
 The Directors of Continuous Quality Improvement will report back to DCF as appropriate.